AnthoneyKalasho/MlbTheShow16MarketAssistant/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## History

-  * v1.01
-    * Now Accounts for tax in "Buy - Sell" and "% Difference" columns

-## To Do List
-  * Getting other card series working
-  * Clean up code (It is horrid, don't look)

 ## Donating
 I spent a lot of time on this so if you enjoy it and would like to donate, you can donate to